 Onesies.
 Diapers.
 Crib.
 Stroller.
 Car seat.
-Babies need a lot of stuff!
+Babies need a lot of stuff.

 No exchange nearby or they don’t have exactly what you’re looking for?
 Many other stores offer military discounts to help you out.

-At secondhand stores like Once Upon a Child you can find gently used kids clothes, toys, furniture, and other equipment for savings of about 70% off retail.
+At secondhand stores like Once Upon a Child you can find gently used kids clothes, toys, furniture, and other equipment for savings of up to 70% off retail.
 It’s a great way to sell your used kids’ stuff to make some money on those clothes your baby outgrew in a few weeks.

-And as a general rule, always accept hand-me-downs from friends and family!
+And as a general rule, always accept hand-me-downs from friends and family.